 The Company is currently subject to, or expects to be subject to, income tax examinations in various jurisdictions where the Company operates or has previously operated.
-If any tax authority successfully challenges the Company's tax positions, including, but not limited to, tax positions related to the tax consequences of various intercompany transactions, the taxable presence of the Company's subsidiaries in a given jurisdiction, the basis of taxation in a given jurisdiction (such as deemed profits versus actual profits), or the applicability of relevant double tax treaty benefits to certain transactions; or should the Company otherwise lose a material tax dispute in any jurisdiction, the Company's income tax liability could increase substantially and the Company's earnings and cash flows from operations could be materially adversely affected.
-As of December 31, 2021, income tax periods from 2015 through 2021 remain open for examination in many of the Company's jurisdictions.
+If any tax authority successfully challenges the Company's tax positions, including, but not limited to, tax positions related to the tax consequences of various intercompany transactions, the taxable presence of the Company's subsidiaries in a given jurisdiction, the basis of taxation in a given jurisdiction (such as deemed profits versus actual profits), or the applicability of relevant double tax treaty benefits to certain transactions; or should the Company's earnings and cash flows from operations could be materially adversely affected.
+As of December 31, 2022, income tax periods from 2013 through 2022 remain open for examination in many of the Company's jurisdictions.

-The Company is currently challenging a tax assessment of \$20.2 million, inclusive of interest, penalties and fees, related to one of the Company's operations.
-The Company has appealed the assessment and believes it is more likely than not that it will ultimately prevail.
-In January 2022, the Company began making required monthly tax deposits calculated over a six year period related to this assessment while the Company's appeal is being considered.
+The Company is currently challenging a tax assessment of \$7.7 million related to one of the Company's operations.
+The Company is appealing the assessment and believes it is more likely than not that it will ultimately prevail.
+In January 2022, the Company began making required monthly tax deposits calculated over a six year period while the Company's appeal is being considered.

-Note 11 - Debt
+Note 13 - Debt